 This is probably the hardest part.
 Now that you have your budget made, make sure you follow the plan.
 Don’t spend more than you budgeted.
 If you have unspent money in a category, carry it over to the next month as income instead of spending it this month.

-How To Make Budgeting Easier
+How to Make Budgeting Easier

 Budgeting takes a lot of discipline and it could be quite overwhelming the first time around.
 However, there are several budgeting software and tools to make your life easier.
+For example, you can try using a free software like Personal Capital to automate the tracking, or you can try a more hands-on approach like a Cash Envelope Budgeting System.

 Free Budgeting Spreadsheets